zacanger/niddesa/book/00-introduction.md

 exists, the Truth, a law, the Law, etc.; hopefully I haven't made too many mistakes here.

-The Niddesa uses the same lists of synonyms and similes to explain similar or identical phrases and passages, sometimes several times within the same chapter.
-For readability, I have omitted some stock passages which are repeated verbatim, as well as concluding sentences of each paragraph when they simply repeat the first sentence, and concluding repetitions after the explanation of each verse.
+For readability, I have omitted concluding sentences of each paragraph when they simply repeat the first sentence, and concluding repetitions after the explanation of each verse.
+I have also omitted some repetitions of lists within the same chapter, indicated by ellipses or an "(omitted)" in the text.
+In rare cases I have omitted frequently-repeated passages that occur in earlier chapters, indicated the same way.
-Without these omissions, the book would be at least twice as long as it is now.
-Because of this, it makes more sense to read the translation from start to finish rather than referencing specific suttas out of order.

 Included verse numbers are numbers of the verses as presented in the two parts of the Niddesa itself.
 Including separate verse numbers for each sutta, their